ChadMcCallum/WordPlay/README.md

 - smarter logic when adding new letters to replace used ones
 	- ensure a decent number of vowels
 	- ensure each Q has a matching U
+	- prevent lots of hard letters
+	- prevent lots of duplicate letters

 Ideas:
 - streak/bonus points